Living in Italy as an American: What To Expect?

 1. Language barrier

 The first problem an American will face in Italy is that people rarely speak English here.
-Therefore, you will need to learn Italian to live life without constant limitations.
+Therefore, you must learn Italian to live without constant limitations.

 2. Fluctuating weather